kcspradlin/kelly_criterion_portfolio/Readme.md

 First, you need to run the scripts from the command line.

-Second, you need to use Python 3.x to run it (it wrote it using Python 3.9.2) and you need to make sure that these modules are installed:
+Second, you need to use Python 3.x to run it (I wrote it using Python 3.9.2) and you need to make sure that these modules are installed:

 * numpy